 1) A student who receives a graduate research fellowship will in general continue with his or her normal teaching responsibilities.
 However, at the request of the Principal Investigator on the grant supporting the GRA (who will usually be the student’s adviser), the student may get relief up to one and a half years from teaching.

-2) It is understood that all students will have some kind of teaching experience as part of their graduate training, which will include at least two courses (including summer courses) of actual classroom experience (i.e. Calculus or College Algebra).
+2) It is understood that all students will have some kind of teaching experience as part of their graduate training, which will include at least one course of actual classroom experience (i.e., teaching Calculus or College Algebra).
 Moreover, it is understood that they will have sufficient prior experience as a Teaching Fellow to prepare them for this.
 However, students holding an outside fellowship which expressly forbids them to teach are exempt from this rule.

 3) The stipend for a GRA will be no less than that for other students.